 Just like the other flooring options listed, this flooring comes in a variety of colors for the project you’re working on.
 If your basement or garage has been beaten up over the years from excessive usage, structural damage, natural occurrences, or heavy impacts, installing this flooring is your best option.

-Commercial usage of self leveling epoxy flooring systems results in a safer environment for employees, heavy traffic areas, and you don’t have to uproot the previous flooring to install it.
+Commercial usage of self-leveling epoxy flooring systems results in a safer environment for employees, and heavy traffic areas, and you don’t have to uproot the previous flooring to install it.

 You would usually find this particular type of flooring used in public and business spaces.
 Shopping malls, grocery stores, banks, and hotel lobbies are some of the few open areas that utilize this particular epoxy flooring option.